220 Human Sciences

 - Larzelere, R. E. (1992-1997).
 Effects of group therapy for sexually abused adolescents.
 Research proposal funded by the National Institute of Mental Health, $368,000.

 Pediatrics Article on Physical Punishment Shows How Parenting Experts Can Misinform Parents about Parental Discipline

-Burr, B. K., Hubler, D. S., Larzelere, R. E., & Garndner, B. C. (in press).
-Applying the actor-partner interdependence model to micro-level analyses of marital partner affect while discussing a problematic issue.
-Marriage and Family Review.
+*Burr, B. K., *Hubler, D. S., Larzelere, R. E., & Gardner, B. C. (2013).
+Applying the Actor-Partner Interdependence Model to micro-level analyses of marital partner affect during couple conversations: An exploratory investigation.
+Marriage & Family Review, 49, 284-308.

 **Cox, R. B., Jr., *Danelia, K., Larzelere, R. E., & Blow, A. J. (2012).
 Do peers and perceived risk mediate the association of religiosity with the likelihood and extent of recent substance use among Venezuelan youth?
 International Perspectives in Psychology: Research, Practice, Consultation, 1(1), 15-31. doi: 10.1037/a0026832

 *Ringle, J. L.., & Larzelere, R. E. (2012).
 The Child Suicide Risk Assessment.
 In A. Shrivastava & D. Lester (Eds.), Suicide from a global perspective (pp. 61-66).
 Hauppaauge, NY: Nova Science.